JB Product

 What NOT to do

-The right moment to raise it
+The right moment to talk about it